MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-global-settings.md

 There are 4 tabs representing various areas of form configuration:

 1. **[General](real-time-marketing-form-global-settings.md#general)** - set details of configuration and configure common settings of the form.
-1. **Audience** - select what target audience (which entity record) will be created or updated by the form submission.
+1. **[Audience](real-time-marketing-form-global-settings.md#audience)** - select what target audience (which entity record) will be created or updated by the form submission.
-1. **Lead-contact Mapping** - available only for marketing form type.
+1. **[Lead-Contact Mapping](real-time-marketing-form-global-settings.md#lead-contact-mapping)** - available only for marketing form type.
 Review the platform mapping between attributes of lead and contact entities.
 1. **reCAPTCHA** - set up 3rd party form captcha.

 [!div class="mx-imgBorder"]